vanilla-reforged/monitoring-vmangos-docker/README.md

 ### Step 1: Clone the Repository

-Use a User with ID:GROUPID 1000:1000 for this step (default user on ubuntu).:
+Use a User with UID:GUID 1000:1000 for this step (default user on ubuntu).:

     git clone https://github.com/vanilla-reforged/monitoring-vmangos-docker
     cd monitoring-vmangos-docker